 Frustrated with their bullshit contract with Fringe Product Records and seeing their entrance into the death metal realm completely ignored outside of Canada and parts of the United States, Bachmier would form Mindtgash Records and co-produce ‘Invincible Enemy’ not long after the release of ‘Ominous Prophecy’.
 This is perhaps the best entry point for ‘old school’ death metal fans and especially if you’re a fan of technical death metal old and new.
 As thrilled as you might be by the rhythms of tech-prog death out of Florida around 1993 chances are you might not realize Canada was already just as much of a goldmine.
 This album definitely appears written to take full advantage of the dual guitar setup compared to the rhythm driven previous album.
 You’ll undoubtedly get a sense that the Bachmier/Sontag duo was perhaps more capable than a lot of comparable bands but clearly working with basically no budget.
 It is a shame because this is perhaps one of the best progressive death/thrash records ever recorded.
 As odd and randomly strewn together as some of the guitar lines appear at first the record as a whole has a definite earworm quality that’d nearly doubled within this third full-length.
 Fans of Voivod, death/thrash, prog-death, technical death, and everything in between should be heralding this scraggly death metal record as a classic today.

 I’ll be more brief than usual with this entry because I think it is worth focusing solely on those first three full-lengths to begin with.
 Of course ‘Mechanikill’ (1996) takes the sound and style of ‘Invincible Enemy’ to a truly incredible (drug-addled) height as the band finally gets a solid production job.
 The band would later split up and reform tentatively for ‘In Dust We Trust’ (2002) and though it is a fine album in it’s preserved form on their Bandcamp I’d likewise suggest trying out the official remaster released on Tribunal/Divebomb Records [Click HERE to listen on Bandcamp!].
 You’ll quickly get a sense that the bands songwriting and style wouldn’t drastically evolve beyond ‘Invincible Enemy’ and as it’d modernize the value became slightly lesser.
 Dean Relf would form Section VIII, a technical/progressive death (core?) band that was just slightly ahead of their time around 1997 and their album ‘Not of Sound Mind’ (2004) should appeal to fans of bands like Neuraxis.
 Relf would also form the indomitable and underrated Warmarch in 2005 along with members of Weapon and Rites of Thy Degringolade, their album ‘The Declaration’ (2007) would eventually receive wider release but they’ve been long on hold.
 Sontag would produce all of these projects along with several death and black metal bands in the late 90’s and 2000’s.
-There were song reunion shows without Bachmier since and later a very strange “Officially” Facebook page would pop up… well, you can Google and browse through that yourself.
+There were song reunion shows without Bachmier since and later a strange Official Facebook page would pop up… well, you can Google it and search around for info.
 Point is that this band never got their due and the remasters we’ve gotten are hardly unified or consistent so far outside of Blood Harvest and Vic Records treatment of the earlier catalog.
 Grab the first three and you should be set!